dredaz3/dot/docs/macos.md

 # macOS Setting Guide

-You can find more configuration and apply them manually.
+Here you can find more configurations and apply them manually.

 `>` Thie means sub-section